thibo73800/self-driving-car/p4-advanced-lane-lines/README.md

 <img src="output_images/lines_detection.png" />

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Radius of curvature of the lane and position of the vehicle with respect to center.

 The function to measure the curvature of the line is in the method: detect_curvature (main.py) while the vehicle position is computed in the method: detect_car_position.